suyashkumar/auth/README.md

 * table and database setup (including uniqueness constraints and useful indicies)
 * hashing passwords using `bcrypt` on register
 * comparing hashed passwords on login
-* validation of new user fields like "Email"
+* validation of new user fields like "Email" (TBD)
-* extraction of embedded fields that might be stored in the JWT
+* encoding and extraction of key fields stored in the JSON Web Token (JWT)
 * ensuring that a token's requested permissions does not exceed the user's maximum permission level

 A minimal example is below: